norumander/layupairplanecontrols/README.md

  How to run:

+Clone git repository (or download as .zip on PC)

  To run the application on windows:
  - Open My-Project/WindowsBuild/My\ Project.exe

+ Warning: MacOS version only works if you clone the repository, downloading the repo as a zip file corrupts the executable.
  To run on MacOS:
  - Open MacBuild/MacBuild.app/Contents/MacOS/My\ Project